Trail update 5th February 2026

 The abysmal snow season continues.
-Total snowfall to date at San Jacinto Peak (32 inches) is the second lowest in recorded history, with only last year’s astounding 3.6 inches lower.
-However, with such warm conditions for much of December and January, the actual snow on the ground around the high peaks this year (0-3 inches) will be the lowest on record by the end of January (as a minor snow storm in late January last year surpassed that depth).
+Total snowfall to date at San Jacinto Peak (32 inches) is the second lowest in recorded history, with only last winter lower.
+However, with such warm conditions for much of December and January, the actual snow on the ground around the high peaks this year (0-3 inches) was the lowest on record as of the end of January.

-The dusting of snow on Friday 23rd (described below in Weather) melted within days despite frigid temperatures in the high country.
-Temperatures climbed again to well above seasonal starting Wednesday 28th January, with melting expected to remove most of what pitifully little snow remains (almost entirely from late November storms).
+The dusting of snow on Friday 23rd January (described below in Weather) melted within days despite frigid temperatures in the high country.
+Temperatures climbed again to well above seasonal starting 28th January, with melting expected to remove most of what pitifully little snow remains (almost entirely from late November storms).
+There is some optimism in the forecasts that the current “blocking” high pressure ridge will give way to a low pressure storm track in mid month, with snow possible most likely starting Saturday 14th February.

 Daily survey hikes by the Trail Report year-round in the San Jacinto mountains include multiple routes to the highest peaks including San Jacinto Peak typically 2-3 times per week (even more frequently before, during, and after storms), Tahquitz Peak and associated trails at least once per week, plus a wide variety of other trails on intervening days.